IntroCSCI/colorvisionproject-stephaniegloriasm/README.md

 ```
 ### File Input and Output

-This program is using file input get a requested file.
-The user is asked to input a file and the output of the file are the hexadecimal colors that are displayed on the screen in order to help the user indentify each color in the image.
+This program is using file input get a requesting file.
+The user is asked to input a file, and the output of the file are the hexadecimal colors that are displayed on the screen in order to help the user indentify each color in the image.
+There is the use of the fstream, sstream libraries to open, read and write into the files of the code.

 ### Arrays/Vectors